-CROPS SPECIAL RULES
+CROPS

-1. Exhibits are to be as mature as possible.
-In case grain sorghums are not headed out by fair time, club members shall bring 5 of the most mature stocks, no roots, bundled for the exhibit.

-2. On the 1-gallon samples, a hollow core may be placed in the center of the jar.3.
+- 1. Exhibits are to be as mature as possible.
+In case grain sorghums are not headed out by fair time, club members shall bring 5 of the most mature stocks, no roots, bundled for the exhibit. - 2.
+On the 1-gallon samples, a hollow core may be placed in the center of the jar. - 3.
 An exhibitor may make one entry in each class.

 Register your entries into the fairentry.com system by the Fair entry deadline.
-Check in items on Tuesday, July 19, 8:00 - 9:00 a.m.
-Schedule a time before the Fair to visit with a judge on Tuesday, July 19.
+Check in items on Tuesday, July 18, 8:00 - 9:00 a.m.
+Schedule a time before the Fair to visit with a judge on Tuesday, July 18.
 If a 4-H'er cannot attend judging, attach a note card explaining how the article was planned and made.
-Exhibits will release from 8:00 - 9 a.m. on Sunday, July 24.